1 / 10

 - Launched: 2015

 - Decent fuel economy

 On the inside

-Many of its rivals are better known (and bigger in all directions), but the comparative rarity shouldn’t put you off this fun five-door hatch, which is frugal, should prove reliable, and decent value in the correct trim level.
-If you avoid the pricier versions and head straight for the SE-L Nav, you're getting a car packed with features.
+Many of the Mazda 2's rivals are better known (and bigger in all directions), but the comparative rarity shouldn’t put you off this fun five-door small car.
+The Mazda 2 is frugal, should prove reliable and is decent value in the correct trim level.
+If you avoid the pricier versions and head straight for the SE-L, you're getting a car packed with features.